aptech/docs/docs/CR-arrayindex.rst

     getarray(a, ai) =    0.047

 This example allocates a vector of random numbers and creates a 4-dimensional array using the same data.
-The 50th element of the vector v corresponds to the element of array a that is indexed with ai.
+The 50th element of the vector *v* corresponds to the element of array *a* that is indexed with *ai*.

 .. seealso:: Functions :func:`singleindex`